A numerically stable algorithm for integrating Bayesian models using Markov melding: An evidence synthesis for estimating the efficacy of HIV screening

-The model is an evidence synthesis model for inferring the efficacy of HIV screening in prenatal clinics \citep{ades:cliffe:02}, and has 8 \emph{basic parameters} \(\rho_{1}, \rho_{2}, \ldots, \rho_{8}\), which are group membership probabilities for particular risk groups and subgroups thereof.
-The first risk group partitions the prenatal clinic attendees into those born in sub-Saharan Africa (SSA); injecting drug users (IDU); and the remaining women.
-These have corresponding probabilities \(\rho_{1}, \rho_{2}\), and \(1 - \rho_{1} - \rho_{2}\).
-Conditional on this response, the populations are subdivided based on whether they are infected with HIV, which have probabilities \(\rho_{3}, \rho_{4}\) and \(\rho_{5}\) respectively; and if they had already been diagnosed prior to visiting the clinic, with probabilities \(\rho_{6}, \rho_{7}\) and \(\rho_{8}\).
-An additional probability is also included in the model, denoted \(\rho_{9}\), which considers the prevalence of HIV serotype B. This parameter enables the inclusion of study 12, which further informs the other basic parameters.
-Table~\ref{tab:HIV-data} summarises the full joint model, including the \(s = 1, \ldots, 12\) studies with observations \(y_{s}\) and sample size \(n_{s}\); the basic parameters \(\rho_{1}, \ldots, \rho_{9}\); and the link functions that relate the study proportions \(\pi_{1}, \ldots, \pi_{12}\) to the basic parameters.
+The model is a simple evidence synthesis model for inferring the efficacy of HIV screening in prenatal clinics \citep{ades:cliffe:02}, and has 8 \textit{basic parameters} $\rho_{1}, \rho_{2}, \ldots, \rho_{8}$, which are group membership probabilities for particular risk groups and subgroups thereof.
+The first risk group partitions the prenatal clinic attendees into those born in sub-Saharan Africa (SSA), injecting drug users (IDU), and the remaining women.
+These groups have corresponding membership probabilities $\rho_{1}, \rho_{2}$, and $1 - \rho_{1} - \rho_{2}$.
+The groups are subdivided based on whether they are infected with HIV, with group specific HIV positivity $\rho_{3}, \rho_{4}$ and $\rho_{5}$ respectively; and if they had already been diagnosed before visiting the clinic, with pre-clinical diagnosis probabilities $\rho_{6}, \rho_{7}$ and $\rho_{8}$.
+An additional probability is also included in the model, denoted $\rho_{9}$, which considers the prevalence of HIV serotype B. This parameter enables the inclusion of study 12, which further informs the other basic parameters.
+Table~\ref{tab:HIV-data} summarises the full joint model, including the $s = 1, \ldots, 12$ studies with observations $y_{s}$ and sample size $n_{s}$; the basic parameters $\rho_{1}, \ldots, \rho_{9}$; and the link functions that relate the study proportions $\pi_{1}, \ldots, \pi_{12}$ to the basic parameters.

 We make one small modification to original model of \citet{ades:cliffe:02}, to better highlight the impact of WSRE on the melded posterior estimate.
-The original model adopts a flat, Beta\((1, 1)\) prior for \(\rho_{9}\).
-This induces a prior on \(\pi_{12}\) that is not flat, but is not overly informative.
-As we note in the introduction, we are focused on situations in which the submodel prior provides a substantial quantity of information.
-To increase the quantity of information contained in the prior, and more clearly highlight the impact of our methodology, we adopt a Beta\((3, 1)\) prior for \(\rho_{9}\).
-This prior would have been very reasonable for the time and place in which the original evidence synthesis was constructed, since the distribution of HIV serotypes differs considerably between North America and sub-Saharan Africa \citep{hemelaar:12}.
+The original model adopts a flat, Beta$(1, 1)$ prior for $\rho_{9}$.
+This induces a prior on $\pi_{12}$ that is not flat, but not overly informative, making it difficult to demonstrate the issues caused by an inaccurate density estimate of the tail of the prior marginal distribution.
+Instead, we adopt a Beta$(3, 1)$ prior for $\rho_{9}$.
+This prior would have been reasonable for the time and place in which the original evidence synthesis was constructed, since the distribution of HIV serotypes differs considerably between North America and sub-Saharan Africa \citep{hemelaar:12}.

 The code to reproduce this example is available at \url{https://github.com/hhau/presanis-conflict-hiv-example}.